Skip to main content

 Key points of Journey variables:

-• Session-specific: Journey variables hold data that is specific to a user's session with the chatbot.
+• Session-specific: Journey variables hold data that is specific to a user's session with the AI-agent.
 Once the session ends, journey variables are reset or discarded.

 • Temporary storage: They store temporary information that may be used throughout the interaction within the particular flow, such as user preferences or responses to specific questions.